-The management institution for cobia would be subject to the provisions of the ISFMP Charter (ASMFC 2009b).
-The following would not be intended to replace any or all of the provisions of the ISFMP Charter.
+The management institution for cobia will be subject to the provisions of the ISFMP Charter (ASMFC 2009b).
+The following are not intended to replace any or all of the provisions of the ISFMP Charter.
 All committee roles and responsibilities are included in detail in the ISFMP Charter and are only summarized here.